atishay/atishay.github.io/content/blog/12-deep-4/index.md

 (x_train2d, y_train), (x_test2d, y_test) = mnist.load_data()
 ```

 3. **Fit the data to our equation** We do not use the fact that the image is 2 dimensional. we just create a flat list of 784 numbers.
 The -1 in the reshape is to keep the first dimension with the remaining dimension.
 We create 1 matrix of size [1x784] for each image and put all the images one under the other.
 Also the output is written as a single number.
 We convert that to categories, i.e. 1 row per output.
 This is because we want the probabilities of each number (0, 1, 2..9) separately.
 This type of encoding is called **categorical** or **one hot encoding**.
-In a more advanced network, we can also keeo this as a single number where the equation outputs between 0 & 0.1 for 1, 0.1 & 0.2 for 2 and so on.
+In a more advanced network, we can also keep this as a single number where the equation outputs between 0 & 0.1 for 1, 0.1 & 0.2 for 2 and so on.
 Probabilities are easier to understand and therefore we like the one hot output.
 ```python
 x_train = x_train2d.reshape(-1, 784)
 x_test = x_test2d.reshape(-1, 784)